i-dream-of-ai/linkup-search/README.md

 Ask Claude anything like:
 ```
-"When does sonic 3 movie come out?"
 "Why did McLaren win F1 championship 2024?"
-"iphone 16 pro max release date price"
 "What's the latest breakthrough in cancer research?"
+"Can you summarize for me the latest news about the war in Ukraine ?"
+"Please help me to find latest data about Global GDP growth rate"
 ```
 ## 💎 Premium Features

 Linkup gives Claude access to: